 No. We are an underwriting agency and the actual contract of insurance is between you and the insurance company detailed on your certificate of insurance.

 We do not suffer any financial loss when you have a claim.
 This is the insurance company's responsibility.
-MORIS only administer your policy to ensure that at any one time the details of your policy reflects the information you have provided to us.
-The insurance company receive the majority of The Premium we only receive a percentage by way of "commission"
+MORIS.co.uk only administer your policy to ensure that at any one time the details of your policy reflects the information you have provided to us.
+The insurance company receive the majority of The Premium we only receive a percentage by way of "commission".

-This is simply to cover our costs of our time doing so.
-It is a small fee but when we follow your instructions to make amendments it takes our time doing so.
-Our Fees are very modest but unfortunately as much as we would love to do everything for free we also have our costs to cover when you instruct us to make a change.
+This is simply to cover the costs of our time.
+It is a small fee, but when we follow your instructions to make amendments it takes our time doing so.
+Our Fees are very modest and unfortunately as much as we would love to do everything for free we also have our costs to cover when you instruct us to make a change.
 These changes take our time and this is what you are paying for.